Soya Next

 Configure Redux Store

-Redux in Soya Next uses redux-thunk as its middleware and is configured to enable automatic code splitting.
+Redux in Soya Next uses as its middleware and is configured to enable automatic code splitting.
 Also, the devtools in Soya Next is always enabled but is restricted to log only in production.
 If you wanted to change the configured Redux store, there are three things that you need to do.

 First, you need to create your own createConfigureStore like the following: